- Wesleyan University (B.A., 2001)

 James M. Sullivan has litigated a wide range of matters before state and federal courts across the country, including the United States Supreme Court, a number of U.S. Circuit Courts, and various federal and state trial courts.
 His experience includes writing trial and appellate briefs, taking expert and fact witness depositions, and participating in all aspects of trial preparation.
 Mr. Sullivan also has experience evaluating environmental, products liability, and other litigation exposure for potential corporate acquisitions.
 He has extensive experience with multidistrict litigation, mass tort proceedings, class actions, Daubert issues, punitive damages, choice-of-law, federal preemption, and civil and appellate procedure in general.
 He also has experience in the Firm’s environmental practice, including with issues arising under the Clean Air Act and Clean Water Act.

-Mr. Sullivan presently works primarily on litigation involving FDA-approved products and on environmental matters the Firm is handling.
-He also is active as co-chair of the Firm’s pro bono program in which he has experience with a diverse group of representations, including immigration, Social Security Disability, and child custody matters.
+Mr. Sullivan also serves as Chair of the Firm’s pro bono program.
+He has experience with a diverse group of pro bono representations, including immigration, Social Security Disability, and child custody matters.

 Associations & Affiliations